Rafflecopter/node-qb-http/README.md

 - `base` Base api prefix
 - `retry` Number of retries before quitting a push call.

+To access the underlying express server, use `qb.dialect('http').app`.

 ## License

 MIT in LICENSE file